MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Sign in to Azure using the `az login` command.

+    A browser window will open that allows you to select the Azure account.

 1. Follow the prompts to complete the authentication process.

+1. Close the browser window.

-1. Install the Azure Container Apps extension using the `az extension add --name containerapp --upgrade` command.
+1. In the command line app, to install the Azure Container Apps extension, enter the following command: `az extension add --name containerapp --upgrade`

+1. Close the command line app.

 #### Task 3: Install Docker Desktop

 Complete the following steps to install Docker Desktop:

-1. Ensure that you're logged in to the virtual machine environment using the Admin account provided.

-1. Open a browser window, and then navigate to the Docker Desktop install page: `https://docs.docker.com/desktop/install/windows-install/`
+1. Open your browser window, and then open a new tab.

+1. Navigate to the Docker Desktop install page: `https://docs.docker.com/desktop/install/windows-install/`

     Links to instructions for Mac and Linux installs are available on this page.

+1. Select **Docker Desktop for Windows** and wait for the installer file to download.

-1. Follow the online instructions to install Docker Desktop.
+1. Open the installer file, and then follow the online instructions to install Docker Desktop.

+    The installation process takes about 5 minutes.

+1. Once the installation has completed, select **Close and restart**.

+1. Wait for the **Docker Subscription Service Agreement** to appear.

+1. On the ???? page, select **Accept**.

+1. On the ???? page, select **Finish**.

+1. On the ???? page, select **Yes**.

+1. On the ???? page, select **Continue without signing in**.

+1. On the ???? page, select **Skip**.

+1. Minimize the Docker Desktop app.

 #### Task 4: Install the .NET 8 SDK

-1. In your web browser, navigate to the .NET 8 SDK download page: `https://dotnet.microsoft.com/download`
+1. In a web browser window, and then navigate to the .NET 8 SDK download page: `https://dotnet.microsoft.com/download`

 1. Select **.NET SDK x64**

 1. Once the download is complete, open the installation file and follow the online instructions to install the .NET 8 SDK.

+1. Close the browser window.

 #### Task 5: Configure Visual Studio Code with C#, Docker, and Azure App Service extensions